Shreyaschorge/Novice/README.md

 ## Novice

-Novice is a simple application which shares one-to-one relationship between students and its mentor, used by a mentor to manage their students.
+Novice is a simple application which shares one-to-many relationship between students and its mentor, used by a mentor to manage their students.

 Prerequisite to run the project